camunda/camunda-docs-manual/content/reference/bpmn20/events/timer-events.md

 Changes to one timer instance do not automatically affect subsequent timer instances.
 For example, a certain recurring timer produces a timer event every 30 minutes.
 If the due date of one timer event is changed (e.g. +15minutes), it would be executed 45 minutes after the previous timer.
 However, the following timer would follow the old pattern and would execute 15 minutes after the changed timer.

-If the desired outcome is to calculate the due dates of all subsequent timers based on the changes made, then it is possible to pass a `cascade` flag (when using the [REST API](https://docs.camunda.org/manual/latest/reference/rest/job/put-set-job-duedate/)) or use the following Java API method:
+If the desired outcome is to calculate the due dates of all subsequent timers based on the changes made, then it is possible to pass a `cascade` flag (when using the {{< restref page="setJobDuedate" text="REST API" tag="Job" >}}) or use the following Java API method:

 ```java
 managementService.setJobDuedate(String jobId, Date newDuedate, boolean cascade)